 You have an idea for your business or blog and are super excited to start this new chapter in your life.
-You haven’t yet looked at domain prices though.
+Have you checked domain name prices yet?

-Perhaps you’ve already decided upon a name for your new venture and are wondering whether you can buy it as a domain name?
+Perhaps you’ve already decided upon a name for your new venture and are wondering whether you can buy it as a domain?

 Or maybe you have a domain name you know is available and have looked at different companies to buy it?

-We’ve spoken in more detail about checking your domain name idea and how to purchase it here: How to Register a Domain.
+I’ve written in some detail about checking your domain name idea and how to purchase it here: How to Register a Domain.

-But for the purposes of the discussion now, let’s assume you have a domain name idea.
-Let’s also assume you have already checked it is available and now want to buy it through a domain registrar.
+But for the purposes of the discussion now, let’s assume you have a domain name in mind already.
+Let’s also assume you’ve already checked it is available and now want to buy it through a domain registrar.

 I’ve checked an available domain with several registration services to see how much the price varies.